d-bl/MAE-gf/docs/counting-new.md

 ### Quartets of words: bdqp

 Word p is vertically mirrored in word q, q is horizontally mirrored in d; d is vertically mirrored in b; b is horizontally mirrored in p.
 In our catalogue, we only list the word with the least lexicographic representation.
-Some words, like ctct stay the same when vertically or horizontally mirrored.
+Some words, like ctctc stay the same when vertically or horizontally mirrored.
 Please note: in this quartet, the mirrored words follow the rules set above, so all words start and end with "c".
 Examples: { ccrclc , cclcrc , crclcc, clcrcc }; { ctctc }

+A stitch (c..c) can only be its own vertical mirror (b = d) if it has no left and rights twitst actions (only "t", no "r" and no "l").
+A stitch (c..c) can only be its own horizontal mirror (b = p) if its a palindrome.

 ### Limitations